shotgunsoftware/tk-core/docs/initializing.rst

     Older versions of Shotgun may not have an **Uploaded Config** field enabled by default, and in this case it may be necessary to create a custom field.
-Naming it **Uploaded Config** will generate a field with the API name ``sg_uploaded_config`` and thus will be regconized by Toolkit.
+Naming it **Uploaded Config** will generate a field with the API name ``sg_uploaded_config`` and thus will be recognized by Toolkit.

 Once a configuration is uploaded, it will be detected and used at bootstrap.
 If a new configuration is uploaded to Shotgun, users will pick it up the